Hi everyone, I hope you’re all well! Today I’m sharing a little fable I wrote with you all. I hope that you enjoy it!

-The robin thought for a moment.
-He didn’t see any beauty in existing just to suffer.
-But he didn’t say that to his friend.
+The Robin thought for a moment.
+He saw no beauty in existing just to suffer but didn’t say that to his friend.
 Instead, he just fluttered his wings slightly as a show of silent acquiescence.

 And so, the two of them set off flying ever onward, searching farther and farther afield, each of them growing ever wearier with each passing moment.